 I enjoy volunteering help to local business owners around the world in the Google My Business support forum.
-Tip: It’s a great place to get assistance and is one of the key places any DIYer should have bookmarked!
+One of the frequent problems reported is when business owners see their reviews disappear.

 Last Friday I noticed a marked increase in the number of business owners complaining about a noticeable number of reviews disappearing from their Google pages.
 Other volunteers in the forum have confirmed the same.
 While there has been no announcement, there’s very likely been a change to the programs that run the filters.
 The filters are there to help prevent legit businesses from getting spammed and prevent cheaters from gaming the system with fake reviews.

-So if you’ve noticed a decrease in the number showing, check the following list for reasons why they might be vanishing.
+If you’ve noticed a decrease in the number of reviews showing, check the following list for reasons why they might be vanishing.
 Some of the reasons are explicitly stated by Google or Yelp, others are based on observed behaviour.

 The toughest filters to get through are undoubtedly Yelp and Google.
 This list is written to cover both, and is noted where specific to that service.
 If you keep on the good side of the following list, you stand a much better chance of getting them seen.